✦ Scandinavian-inspired design, curated for modern living

 • Fine lines may look more obvious because the surface is dehydrated.

-Your skin barrier helps hold moisture in and irritants out.
-When dry air weakens that comfort balance, the barrier may feel less flexible and more reactive.
-People with eczema-prone skin may be especially sensitive to dry air, although humidity is only one possible trigger.
+Your skin barrier helps retain water and limit irritant penetration.
+Low humidity can alter stratum-corneum hydration and barrier behavior, although the exact response varies by study and by person.
+People with eczema-prone skin may be especially sensitive to dry indoor conditions, but humidity is only one possible trigger.

 Sign What It May Mean

-Flakes Surface dehydration or barrier stress may be present
+Flakes Reduced surface hydration or barrier stress may be present

 Dull tone Skin hydration may be reduced